Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 language: "en"
 code: "bringing-back-to-modern-life-tonic-trouble"
 title: Bringing back to modern life – Tonic Trouble
-description: Develop a solution to give new life to an old title in modern times.
+description: Develop a solution to breathe new life to an old title in modern times.
 thumb: /assets/images/posts/bringing-back-to-modern-life-tonic-trouble/thumb.jpg
 ---

 # Introduction
 Some old games tend to be a bit tricky to make work on modern systems, and ~~Rayman 2~~ **Tonic Trouble** is no exception.
-May it be because the game itself, or some of its dependencies, always something holds it back from working, and it’s job of the community and fans (or just people interested in it) to bring it back to the modern technological life.
+May it be because the game itself, or some of its dependencies, always something holds it back from working, and it’s generally the job of the community (or just people interested on it) to bring it back from the darkness to the modern technological life.

 <br>

 # Background
 This is the case for the often forgotten (and shadowed by its sister project, Rayman 2) Tonic Trouble.
-It’s worth mentioning that this game release was a mess, with two different versions, one completed (**Retail**), and an unfinished one (**Special Edition**).
-Because Ubisoft fucked up the release across Europe, we’ll be focusing just on the intended release, the Retail version, despite that, later on, the same treatment will be applied to the Special Edition as well, since a lot of people seem to like that one more.
+It’s worth mentioning that this game release was kind of a mess, with two different versions: one completed (**Retail**), and an unfinished one (**Special Edition**).
+Because Ubisoft fucked up the release across Europe, we’ll be focusing just on the intended release, the Retail version, despite that, later on, the same treatment could be applied to the Special Edition as well, since a lot of people seem to like that one more.

 At the same time, the Retail release had several versions released.
 It mostly has to do with the releases on different countries, each with a different one depending on the date it was released.
-I think that changes are unknown across versions, but most likely these were just bug fixes, nothing big.
-The plan here is to cover all the versions of the Retail release, but since we’ve to start somewhere, we’ll begin with the latest of the latest, the **Review English** version, released in Italy and Spain, *of course*.
+I don't know the changes across versions, but most likely these were just bug fixes, nothing big.
+While the plan here is to cover all of them, we need to start somewhere, so we’ll begin with the latest of the latest, the **Review English** version, released in Italy and Spain, *of course*.
 Later on it’ll make more sense and be part of the several re-releases all over Europe.

 <br>

-# The point of this
+# The objective here
 Before we begin, I should explain the objective here.
-There’s no science in using a wrapper and presto, the game is working (well not exactly, you’ll see why).
-But this is an attempt to ease and automatize the setup process, mostly for the average user that just want to play the game without any hassle.
-The goal is to make an *all-in-one* (AIO) program that deals with everything (a launcher, if you like), from those more straightforward things as the graphics wrapper and its configuration, as well as the more technical stuff, that will be the main focus of the article and deeply explained in the rest of the writing.
+There’s no science in using a **wrapper** and *presto*, the game is working (well not exactly, you’ll see why).
+But this is an attempt to ease and automatize the setup and configuration process, mostly for the average user that just want to play the game without any hassle.
+The goal is to make an *all-in-one* (AIO) program that deals with everything (a *launcher*, if you like), including the more straightforward stuff like the pre-configurated graphics wrapper as well as the more technical stuff, which will be the main focus of the article and deeply explained in what remains of it.

-The rest will be very basic and simple x86 analysis and reverse engineering, but as a beginner, I think it could be interesting to some in the same situation, or those afraid who think it’s very complex.
-Once you understand the basics on how assembly works, and get familiar with the software needed, is very straightforward (but not always easy), and logical to work with.
-So if it seems like a stupid and pointless thing to explain, keep that in mind.
+The contents will include very basic and simple x86 analysis and reverse engineering.
+But as a beginner on this field, I think it could be of interest to some in a similar situation, or who think this kind of stuff is very complex.
+Once you understand the basics on how assembly works and get familiar with the tools and software needed, is very straightforward (but not always easy) and logical to work with.
+So if something (maybe the whole article) seems like a stupid and pointless thing to explain, keep that aspect in mind.
 With that said, let’s begin.

 <br>

 # Analyzing the situation and setting up a working environment
-So, the Review English version is very particular.
-Unlike the others, this one, for whatever reason, had its executable packed.
-Fine, so we just unpack it, but of course there’s a catch.
+So, the Review English version is very particular, since unlike the others, for whatever reason, it has the executable packed.
+So we just unpack it, *right?*.
+Don't be silly, of course there’s a catch.
 Trough normal analysis, we can easily tell the executable is packed, since from the `PE Header` to the `Sections Table` there’s garbled data:

 <br>

 ![](/assets/images/posts/bringing-back-to-modern-life-tonic-trouble/00.png){: .center-image }

 {: .center-text }
-How it looks (left), and how a normal section should look (right)
+How it looks (left), and how a normal section should look (right).

 <br>